mgenware/node-mean-template/README.md

 ### For development

 - `yarn r dev` starts the development mode, which watches and compiles all source files including tests files.
-- `yarn r t` runs tests in development mode.
+- `yarn r t` runs tests in development mode (requires build files).

 You can keep two terminal tabs during development, one for `yarn dev`, the other for `yarn r t`.

 ### For production